 According to the “Oxford Companion to Food,” “Almost a third of the proteins in milk are left in the whey, as well as all the sugar.”
 For more fun facts, you can find this comprehensive compendium of all things food on Amazon.

-No matter which whey you decide to go, all roads lead down a path of deliciousness!
+No matter which whey you decide to go, all roads lead down a path of homemade deliciousness!

 Will you find a new home for your whey?
+Are you excited to try an unfamiliar cooking technique?
 Share your creative repurposing ideas in the comments below!

 If cheesemaking seems like a cinch once you’ve got this one under your belt, tackle these how-to guides next: